wp-plugins/simple-recaptcha/readme.txt

 == Frequently Asked Questions ==

+= Is this multisite compatible? =

+Yes, be sure to Network Activate.
+Super admins can manage the authentication keys and set the default theme, as well as any subsite's theme.
+Each subsite admin can change their theme.

 = How do I get Google reCAPTCHA keys? =

 [Sign up and manage your keys here](https://www.google.com/recaptcha/admin).
 You can also find this link on the Settings page.